sammi-turner/MacOS-Dotfiles/dotfiles-talk/TALK.md

 Our story begins in the summer of 2018.

-Money was tight for me back then and my Windows 7 desktop machine was starting randomly crash with ever greater regularity.
+Money was tight for me back then and my Windows 7 desktop machine was crashing with greater regularity.

 "Turn it off and turn it on again" just didn't cut the mustard any more.